RubixML/ML/docs/datasets/api.md

 ```

 ## Factory Methods
-Build a dataset with the rows from an iterable data table:
+Build a dataset with the rows from a 2-dimensional iterable data table:
 ```php
 public static fromIterator(Traversable $iterator) : self
 ```